MF42-DZH/ModePile/README.md

 * _SoundLoader_ - Allows the use of custom SFX.
 * _SpeedTableBuilder_ - A more fluent way of constructing speed tables for gamemodes.
 * _StaticFlyInText_ - Similar to _FlyInOutText_, but the text does not fly back out.
-* _ValueWrapper_ - Class that holds a set of one of each primitive numbers.
 * _WeightedRandomiser_ - A weighted pseudorandom number generator.

 ## Compilation Instructions: